Food & Drink

 Doot Doot Doot Chandelier

 Rare Hare is their casual dining restaurant, with indoor and outdoor seating overlooking the vine-laced hills and Jackalope Hotel’s modern silhouette.
-A hand-crafted wood-fired oven is the centerpiece in the dining space, adding character to the mood and food.
+A hand-crafted wood-fired oven is the centrepiece in the dining space, adding character to the mood and food.

 Rare Hare Restaurant